 It’s all in the behavior

 At the same time, you may not know how it affects employees directly.
 A study conducted by English researchers at Lund University in Sweden showed a few unique dynamics in play in regard to employee behavior.
-For example, when the workers were simply told they were being monitored through mystery shoppers, only 20 percent of them showed significant improvements in their performance, while 77 percent showed marginal gains.
-However, when they were able to identify or recognize the customer, the situation reversed, with 74 percent making major progress in their customer service and 26 percent reporting minor advances.
+For example, when the workers were simply told they were being monitored through mystery shoppers, only 20% of them showed significant improvements in their performance, while 77% showed marginal gains.
+However, when they were able to identify or recognize the customer, the situation reversed, with 74% making major progress in their customer service and 26% reporting minor advances.

-Of course, for many employees, the reports that usually come with mystery shoppers tends to concern them greatly.
-Around 85 percent of the employees surveyed said the publication of mystery shopper reports is a cause of anxiety at work.
+Of course, for many employees, the reports that usually come with mystery shoppers tend to concern them greatly.
+Around 85% of the employees surveyed said the publication of mystery shopper reports is a cause of anxiety at work.
 With that in mind, positive reinforcement helps alleviate the stress.
-While only 18 percent of those surveyed said they were rewarded for a solid score, 86 percent said that linking good reports with rewards were a great motivator to make themselves better staffers.
+While only 18% of those surveyed said they were rewarded for a solid score, 86% said that linking good reports with rewards were a great motivator to make themselves better staffers.
 You should consider incorporating a rewards program to give your staff a reason to do their best.